moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/education-services/gitbasicshandsonlab1.md

 1. Select **Provision Training Environment**.

-> Note: The login details for accessing the environment are slightly different between self-paced training and intstuctor-led training.
+> Note: The login details for accessing the environment are slightly different between self-paced training and instructor-led training.
 Please follow the instructions that suit your needs.

 ### Self-Paced Training: